Hyperspectral Airborne Remote Sensing for Assesing Water Quality and Clarity in the Great Bay Estuary of New Hampshire

 Orlando, FL, USA

 Morrison, James; Trowbridge, Philip; Gregory, Thomas K.; and Novak, M, "Hyperspectral Airborne Remote Sensing for Assesing Water Quality and Clarity in the Great Bay Estuary of New Hampshire" (2008).
-Center for Coastal and Ocean Mapping.
+Ocean Sciences Meeting.
 653.